Homepage > Journal > How much does it cost to create a mobile application? The average cost of a mobile app

 Looking at it from yet another perspective, the cost estimation of mobile apps depends on the following:

-• the time required to produce it
+• The time required to produce it

-• a purpose of the app.
+• The purpose of the app

-It's safe to say that the number of applications hasn't followed closely with their quality for some time now.
 The increase in the number of new applications is so large that it's affecting the following:

-• user loyalty
+• User loyalty

-• user expectations
+• User expectations

-• functionality, quality, and safety standards.
+• Functionality, quality, and safety standards

 This trend is forcing the direction of mobile application development.
 It enforces taking care of their higher competitiveness.
 It makes their creation more complex, challenging, and therefore expensive.